 Emergent Research Forum (ERF) papers are a research in progress option that was introduced at AMCIS 2015.
 Submissions related to the conference theme (“A Tradition of Innovation”), or other relevant topics of interest to AMCIS attendees, will be considered.
 Like completed research, ERF papers will be submitted to a track/minitrack for double blind review.
 Accepted ERF papers will be presented by the authors in a slam presentation session (limited to 3 minutes) during the program as well as a poster.
 Both the slam presentation and the poster are required.
-ERF paper submissions must not exceed 5 pages (approx. 2,500 words, including figures, tables, references, and appendices) and must conform to the AMCIS 2017 submission template.
+ERF paper submissions must not exceed 5 pages (approx. 2,500 words, including figures, tables, references, and appendices) and must conform to the AMCIS 2017 final (camera ready) submission template.
 Authors of accepted ERF papers may submit an abstract for the proceedings OR a revised paper.
+IMPORTANT: After uploading the final version of your abstract or paper, please remember to delete the original submission in ScholarOne.

 TRACK AND MINITRACK